code-gmc/code-gmc/README.md

 *Soli Deo Gloria*
 "Whatever you do, work heartily, as for the Lord and not for men."
 Colossians 3:23

+*"Built in service.
+Shared with gratitude.
+Offered for the Church."*
 ________________________________________

----
+**Coming Soon**

-**All tools are currently in active private development and will be released free to the public!**
+These projects are currently under active development and are being tested in a live church environment.

+As they mature, they will be released as open-source resources for churches everywhere.

+Thank you for your patience—and thank you for serving your local church.